 Prefer to keep your feet on solid ground?
 Head over to the nature reserve Zwin for a wildlife and nature discovery.
 You could book a guided tour to get all the details or take a stroll around at your own pace.
 Just make sure to get to the top of the Panorama Tower for the best views.

 Zwin has tons of walking paths and nature highlights.
 But there’s one you can’t miss.
 The walking and cycling trail from Knokke to Cadzand is just stunning!
-Walk across the Beglium coast all the way up to the Netherlands border.
-The trail from Knokke to Cadzand is a whopping 31 km, but you can just enjoy a short stroll or biking trip along the coast if that’s more your thing.
+Walk across the Belgium coast and up to the Netherlands border.
+At low tide you can even walk all the way along the beach between the two costal resort towns, it should take around an hour and a half.

 Zwin is beautiful, but it’s no hidden gem.
 Get local in the forest of Koningsbos.
 Sometimes called 't Sparrenbos by the locals, this forest is basically a small grove with a few hilly paths.
 Picture-perfect with tall trees and squirrels running about, the forest is a charming nature spot in the heart of the bustling coastal city.